kaly-d/InternalARMTemplates/ARM/Logic App Standard/workflows/README.md

 **Type of Zip files**
 1. Workflow**N**.zip
 All the workflows are identical and have just one trigger (When an HTTP request is received), with no actions.
 The N is for whichever number of workflows you want to deploy quickly.
+Useful for scenarios where you need to deploy many workflows to an app.

 2. **scenario**Workflows.zip
 This corresponds to the workflows required to complete the end-to-end set up for the scenario-based ARM templates.